mykle1/MMM-EveryNews/readMe.md

 ## Config.js entry and options
 ```
 {
-    disabled: false,
+  disabled: f,
     module: 'MMM-EveryNews',
-    position: 'bottom right',
+    position: 'bottom center',
     config: {
-      source: 'bbc-news,national-geographic',      // any source from https://newsapi.org/sources. // Up to 10 at once
+      source: 'bbc-news,cbs-news,fox-news,nbc-news,national-geographic', any source from https://newsapi.org/sources. // Up to 10 at once
+      scroll: true,                                  // description scroll or static
+      scrollSpeed: "3",                              // if scroll is true
-      apiKey: 'YOUR API KEY GOES HERE',            // free API key from https://newsapi.org/register
+      apiKey: 'bdc660fcecc745228206b1865e7d0612',    // free API key from https://newsapi.org/register
       useHeader: true,                               // False if you don't want a header
       header: "Over 30,000 News Sources!",           // Any text you want. useHeader must be true
       maxWidth: "350px",
       animationSpeed: 3000,                          // fade speed
+      rotateInterval: 5 * 60 * 1000,
     }
 },
 ```

 ## For multiple News sources

-Separate sources by commas (Ex. 'fox-news,national-geographic').
-Any source from https://newsapi.org/
+* Separate sources by commas
+* (Ex. 'bbc-news,national-geographic').
+Any source from https://newsapi.org/sources
+* Up to 10 at a time

 ## Sources